Curriculum Specialist Salary

 - Analyze, interpret, and disseminate statistics about tests and curriculum.

 - Provide review materials to committees and groups, guiding advisory committees.

 Popular Skills for Curriculum Specialist

-Survey results show that Curriculum Specialists typically report just a few professional skills.
+Survey takers who work as Curriculum Specialists report a focused set of job skills.
 Those who have experience with Curriculum Planning, Training, and Training Program Development can expect to be compensated well for these skills.
-Skills that seem to negatively impact pay include Training Program Development.
-Those proficient in Curriculum Planning are, more often than not, also skilled in Training.
+The majority of those who know Curriculum Planning also know Training.